-Bun Shell vs zx: JavaScript Shell Scripting in 2026
+Bun Shell vs zx: Shell Scripting 2026

 Google's zx gives you a safer, nicer way to call your existing shell.
 Bun Shell ships its own cross-platform shell implementation — no Bash required, no MSYS on Windows, no platform-specific behavior. zx has 3.8M weekly downloads and a mature ecosystem.
 Bun Shell is newer, faster, and works identically across Windows, macOS, and Linux.
 The choice depends on whether you're replacing Bash or augmenting it.